mont5piques/bquery/README.md

 =============================================================================
 bquery requires python, python-pyquery (pyquery with pyquery module)

-run "make install" to install it
+With python setuptools installed, run "python setup.py install" to install it